Panchayat Polls: Calcutta HC asks SEC to deploy over 82,000 central forces personnel | Law-Order

 The Calcutta High Court on Wednesday directed the West Bengal State Election Commission (SEC) to requisition more than 82,000 central forces personnel within 24 hours for deployment in panchayat elections.

-Hearing the matter, a division bench headed by Chief Justice TS Sivagnanam also admonished State Election Commissioner Rajiva Sinha, observing that if it is difficult for him to take orders, he can step down.
+Hearing a contempt petition, a division bench headed by Chief Justice TS Sivagnanam also admonished the state election commissioner, observing that if it is difficult for him to take orders, he can step down.

+Former chief secretary of West Bengal Rajiva Sinha is at present the state election commissioner.

 The court noted that for the July 8 elections, the SEC requisitioned just 22 companies of central forces, which is a fraction of the 82,000 central policemen brought in during the 2013 panchayat polls in the state.